 The intense feelings of body shame, in large part, can be attributed to the narrow perceptions and expectations that media and culture broadcast to us of what an acceptable or even desirable body should look like.
-These unrealistic ideals lead us into suffering, pain, and disembodiment.
+These unrealistic ideals lead us to suffer, pain, and disembodiment.
 We begin to see our bodies as something wrong and unlovable.

 And in doing so, we separate ourselves from it.
-Instead of being in our body, we disengage from it and spend our lives trying to control it.
-Perhaps two of the biggest ways that we try to control the body is through intense, joyless exercise and deprivation-filled dieting.
-When we can no longer withstand these intense self-limitations and give into our appetites, we then label ourselves as a “willpower weakling”.
+Instead of being in our bodies, we disengage from them and spend our lives trying to control them.
+Perhaps two of the biggest ways that we try to control the body are through intense, joyless exercise and deprivation-filled dieting.
+When we can no longer withstand these intense self-limitations and give in to our appetites, we then label ourselves as a “willpower weakling”.

 This further increases our shame and the vicious cycle continues.
 Body shame extends beyond body size and shape.
 We can also feel shame because of our sexuality, sensuality, and gender.
 Even so, the strategies of trying to control and disembody are the two most common ones we use to combat our shame.

-If we are walking around feeling shame about our body for any of these reasons, our image of our body is distorted and negative.
+If we are walking around feeling shame about our body for any of these reasons, the image of our body is distorted and negative.